trevianxyz/abai/_posts/2020-03-10-the-modernist-way-of-abai.md

 > Abai's modernism had a far-reaching, enlightening mission.
 Some of his thoughts are still worth investigating today.
 For example, his 38th poem (word) still needs to be
 > translated with a deeper understanding of the religious and Sufi messages of the original.

-### Tilek Yrysbek, poet, translator, and designer.
+### Tilek Yrysbek, poet, translator, and designer:
 > As the writer and intellectual Askar Suylemenov once said: When the Kazakhs become wiser, Abai will become obsolete.
 In my opinion, Abai will never be outdated, but will become a
 > tradition.
 In the words of Abai: _“Yesterday's cliff is the same cliff today.”_ This truth can also be attributed to Abai himself.
 Nothing has changed in our society since the
 > days of Abai, and he would have criticized our generation bitterly as we are very far from his ideal of the "perfect men."
 The loneliness of a sage is endless.
 But to understand